Henkel-PD-team/LocalPulse/README.md

 # LocalPulse
+## About
+### Local Pulse is a lightweight software application from Henkel that runs on a customer’s computer or laptop to pull, display and save Loctite Equipment Machine data locally.
+Local Pulse will pull data from enabled IOT compatible Loctite machines every 30 seconds and then stores the data in a csv locally.
 ## To download:
 ### Navigate to Releases on the side and select the appropriate file (Windows or Mac/Linux).
 ## To use: